-Avinza (morphine) is an opioid pain medication.
+Avinza is an opioid pain medication.
 An opioid is sometimes called a narcotic.

 Avinza is used to treat moderate to severe pain.

-Extended-release Avinza capsules are used when around-the-clock pain relief is needed.
-This form of morphine is not for use on an as-needed basis for pain.
+Avinza extended-release capsules are for around-the-clock treatment of pain.
+They are not for use on an as-needed basis for pain.

 You should not take Avinza if you have severe asthma or breathing problems, a blockage in your stomach or intestines, or a bowel obstruction called paralytic ileus.

-Tell your doctor if you are pregnant.
-Avinza may cause life-threatening withdrawal symptoms in a newborn.
+Taking Avinza during pregnancy may cause life-threatening withdrawal symptoms in the newborn.

 You should not take Avinza if you have ever had an allergic reaction to morphine or other narcotic medicines, or if you have:

 Do not use Avinza if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.